-As Global Managing Director for Climate, Dr. Elizabeth Gray leads The Nature Conservancy’s extensive global work to build a low carbon future and amplify natural climate solutions for emissions reduction and adaptation.
-During her 20-year tenure with TNC, Elizabeth has been a champion of tackling climate change.
+As the former Global Managing Director for Climate, Dr. Elizabeth Gray led The Nature Conservancy’s extensive global work to build a low carbon future and amplify natural climate solutions for emissions reduction and adaptation.
+During her 20-year tenure with TNC, Elizabeth had been a champion of tackling climate change.

 Elizabeth has a wide-ranging history of global climate change leadership, including chairing the Adaptation Workgroup of the Africa Biodiversity Collaborative Group; collaborating with partners in Tanzania to help vulnerable communities plan for and adapt to climate impacts; leading the Pacific Northwest Climate Vulnerability Study that bridged five U.S. states and two Canadian provinces; serving as a global spokesperson for the Conservancy’s climate change work at the United Nations Framework Convention on Climate Change in Durban, South Africa; and significant time as a well-published, scientific researcher on the ground in climate-impacted areas such as Indonesia, Argentina, Peru, and Costa Rica.